Key Concepts:

 From application to registration: trademark prosecution in Canada

-A trademark application in Canada is commenced by filing the prescribed form and paying the prescribed government fee of $250 (if filed online).
+A trademark application in Canada is commenced by filing the prescribed form and paying the prescribed government fee (if filed online).
 A trouble-free application usually proceeds from application to registration in 12-18 months.

 View the Canadian Trademark Process Flowchart in PDF here.